bcgov/wps-research/imv/SETUP.md

 ```bash
 cd GitHub
 ```
-11. "Clone" the repo (download the source code and test data): method for if you have ssh keys setup:
+11. "Clone" the repo (download the source code and test data): method for if you have ssh keys set up already:
 ```bash
 git clone git@github.com:bcgov/bcws-psu-research.git
 ```